akkefa/ml-notes/docs/probability.rst

 Geometric rv
 -------------
-A geometric rv consists of independent Bernoulli trials, each with the same probability of success p, repeated until the first success is obtained.
+A geometric rv :math:`X \sim Geo(p)` consists of independent Bernoulli trials, each with the same probability of success p, repeated until the first success is obtained.

 The geometric rv is the distribution of the number of trials needed to get the first success in repeated